www.thementawai.com

 A Mentawai must live in a way that keeps their soul close, content, and strong.
 Souls enjoy beauty and calm: flowers, beads, jewelry, good food, fine adornments, and an unhurried pace of life.
 The expression moile, moile — “slowly, slowly” — reflects this value.
 Rushing unsettles the soul, and forcing others to hurry is equally disrespectful.

 Rituals, dancing, singing, and music nourish the soul, strengthening its bond with the body.
-A strong bond brings health and stability; a weakened bond invites danger.
+A strong bond brings health and stability; a weakened bond invites illness and danger.

 Taboos